I'm Honey!

 Estrangement does not just affect the estranged child and the parent they chose to leave behind.

-As a good mother, you can never truly say goodbye to your estranged adult child, but you can shift your focus to yourself and your life’s passions in order to live your best life possible.
-That is what I have done, and though my heart aches, I no longer dwell on what I cannot change.
+I have learned over years of emotional struggle that a good mother and grandmother can never truly say goodbye to her estranged adult child, but she does have the ability to shift her focus to herself and her life’s passions in order to live her best life possible.
+That is what I have finally been able to do and though my heart aches, I no longer dwell on what I cannot change.

 If you know someone who is experiencing estrangement from an adult child, please share this story with them.
 They are not alone.